emertechie/docs-demo/docs/k8s_microservice_guide.md

 # Deploying an existing microservice on Kubernetes

 This guide walks you through how to deploy a existing microservice to a Kubernetes cluster.

-## Assumptions

 This guide assumes you're somewhat familiar with Docker, Git, and general backend development workflows.

-This guide assumes you have an existing Python API microservice to be deployed, which requires a `DB_URL` environment parameter and has a `Dockerfile` in the root directory that builds a Docker container for the API.

 ## Prerequisites